Brazil v Germany (2014 FIFA World Cup): Background

-Brazil was hosting the FIFA World Cup for the second time (the first being 1950), and had won the tournament on five previous occasions.
-Germany was a three-time winner but had not won the tournament in 24 years.
-Brazil was in the semi-finals for the first time since 2002, from which they emerged victorious and subsequently won the tournament against Germany; while Germany was in a record-breaking fourth consecutive semi-final.
+Brazil were hosting the FIFA World Cup for the second time (the first being 1950), and had won the tournament on five previous occasions.
+Germany were three-time winners but had not won the tournament in 24 years.
+Brazil were in the semi-finals for the first time since 2002, from which they emerged victorious and subsequently won the tournament against Germany; while Germany was in a record-breaking fourth consecutive semi-final.
 Both teams had entered the tournament among the favourites to win, with Germany ranked 2nd and Brazil ranked 3rd in the FIFA World Rankings.
 It was only the second World Cup match between the two sides.

 Brazil's route to the semi-final included a group stage with Croatia, Mexico and Cameroon in Group A, from which they advanced with seven points before beating Chile in the Round of 16 in a penalty shoot-out, and Colombia in the quarter-finals.
 Germany had been drawn with Portugal, Ghana and the United States in Group G, and advanced with seven points before beating Algeria in the Round of 16 (after extra time) and France in the quarter-finals.
 The two teams had met in 21 previous matches, but their only previous encounter in the single-elimination round of the World Cup was the final of the 2002 FIFA World Cup that was a 2–0 victory for Brazil, which was Luiz Felipe Scolari's first tenure as manager of Brazil while Miroslav Klose was in Germany's starting lineup.

 Brazil defender and captain Thiago Silva was suspended for the match due to accumulation of yellow cards, despite an appeal against the suspension by the Brazilian Football Confederation.
 Forward Neymar was also unavailable for the match, having been sidelined for the rest of the tournament after suffering a fractured vertebra in the quarter-final match against Colombia.
 Dante and Bernard, making their first starts of the tournament, replaced Thiago Silva and Neymar respectively with Luiz Gustavo replacing Paulinho in defensive midfield.
 Germany were unchanged from their quarter-final.
 Goalkeeper Júlio César and stand-in captain David Luiz paid tribute to Neymar by holding his shirt during the national anthem ceremony.
-Even with the absences, analysts expected a close match, feeling the home crowd could provide an advantage.
+Even with the absences, analysts expected a close match, feeling the home crowd could provide an advantage for the hosts.